-Our Infant-Toddler program is located in leased space at the Lutheran Church of the Good Shepherd and provides services to children with developmental delays between birth and age 3, with an emphasis on supporting their families.
+Our Infant-Toddler program is located at OSD North Street Center and provides services to children with developmental delays between birth and age 3, with an emphasis on supporting their families.
 Services and supports are available to all families of eligible students who reside within the district’s boundaries.
 A combination of home visits, Toddler Groups, therapy appointments, and parenting education programs are individually designed for each young child and family.
-We collaborate with South Sound Parent to Parent to provide Family Resources Coordination and offer physical and occupational therapy services through a contract with Providence St. Peter Hospital Therapy Services.
+We provide Family Resources Coordination and offer physical and occupational therapy services through a contract with Providence St. Peter Hospital Therapy Services.
 Within 90 days of the child’s third birthday, he/she is evaluated to determine ongoing eligibility for special education support through the preschool program.

-For additional information or to make a referral, please contact Cissy McCormick, Early Childhood Director.
-360-596-7542 firstname.lastname@example.org
+For additional information or to make a referral, please our Early Childhood Department at 360-596-7539 or firstname.lastname@example.org.

 We have preschools at Boston Harbor, Garfield, Madison, McKenny, McLane and at the OSD North Street Center, located in leased space at the Good Shepherd Lutheran Church*.
 In 7 of our classrooms, the teachers have 2 sessions, each with about 18 students per session, and at least 3 adults (one teacher, 2 para-educators).
 Both students with disabilities and non-disabled peers attend our preschool programs.
 Preschool classes are held Monday, Tuesday, Thursday and Friday for 2.5 hours (AM and PM sessions).
 There is no preschool on Wednesdays or other early release days.
 Wednesdays are reserved for team collaboration, home visits, and curriculum planning.
 We have a full day preschool program at Boston Harbor, designed to support students on the autism spectrum (ASD), who require a highly structured program and more intensive services.
 Typically developing peers join those classes for half days.
-The ASD class uses the STAR program, an ABA (applied behavior analysis) approach using Discrete Trial Training, Pivotal Response Training, and Functional Routines.
+The Intensive Preschool class uses the STAR program, an ABA (applied behavior analysis) approach using Discrete Trial Training, Pivotal Response Training, and Functional Routines.
 Our preschools use the Tools of the Mind curriculum, which emphasizes the development of self-regulation through pretend play.
 There is lots of work on early literacy, embedded in playful activities.